dddomin3/jobs/README.md

 **dddomin3@gmail.com | (646) 341-7106 | github.com/dddomin3 | Fort Collins, Denver, Boulder**

-DevOps is a cutting-edge field where challenges are rapidly being discovered and solved.
-The breadth of cutting-edge technical and interpersonal skills required to be an effective Engineer motivate me to learn and discover more every day.
-I wish to acquire the skills and knowledge to lead a team of Developers, Operators and DevOps Engineers toward an elegant and resilient CI/CD pipeline.
+The dynamic and ever-growing nature of DevOps motivates me to challenge myself, learn constantly and hone my interpersonal and technical skills.
+In the future, I endeavor to progress my leadership skills and IT knowledge to foster accessible, elegant and resilient CI/CD pipelines.

 ---